← Back to Blog

 May 5, 2026

 Portugal has experienced one of Europe's most dramatic tourism growth curves over the past decade.
-Lisbon now faces the same over-tourism pressures as Barcelona and Amsterdam; Porto's historic center can feel overwhelmed on summer weekends.
+48 hours in Lisbon now faces the same over-tourism pressures as Barcelona and Amsterdam; Porto's historic center can feel overwhelmed on summer weekends.
 The good news is that Portugal is geographically diverse and culturally rich beyond its two headline cities, and many of its most compelling destinations remain accessible, affordable, and uncrowded.
 These seven are worth the effort.

 1. Évora, Alentejo